xTiiX/elasticsearch-php-parser/ElasticParser V1.md

     }
 ]

--> Searching in all "societyType" fields for "SARL" OR "SSII"
+-> Searching in the field "societyType" for "SARL" OR "SSII"
 ```

 Of course, the objective of the rules mechanism is to be able to make multiple restrictions in a single search.
 You can add as many rules as you want.